 Preparing for the ARE – Includes guides for each division of the exam that give example questions (with answers) and solutions to sample graphic vignettes.
 In addition, downloadable practice programs are available for each division or you can sign up for a web-based practice program for $10 per year.

-The Best ARE 5.0 Study Guides and Materials
+ARE 5.0 Study Guides and Materials

 Quality study materials are critical to your success.
 There are a lot of test prep materials out there, but the following few items are our favorites.
 These are tried-and-true study guides that have helped thousands of testers, including the archtoolbox.com team!
 These should be on your must-have list.